certified translations for uscis

 • Delivering a file that’s ready to submit

-Most services also offer faster turnaround if you’re working on a deadline.
+Most services also offer turnaround if you’re working on a deadline.

 The Process, Step by Step

-Step 2: Send it to a translation provider
+• Step 2: Send it to a translation provider**.
+Most companies accept uploads by email.

-Check names, dates, and places carefully before finalizing.
+• Step 3: Review the translation**.
+Check names, dates and places carefully before finalizing.

-Attach the original document and the English translation together.
+• Step 5: Submit it with your USCIS paperwork**.
+Attach the document and the English translation together.

 The entire process is usually quick and straightforward.